 "The level of support for the programme as evidenced in the programme submission was not sufficient to justify the programme."
-Level 8 Reason for Refusal PG22770

 This criterion attracted a number of recommendations.
 These recommendations suggested increased engagement with local industry and clearer articulation of the core competencies of graduates: